gpcimino/pypelines/readme.md

 Pypelines is a simple Python framework to model processing as a pipelines.
 Say you want to execute the classic words count problem grabbing a file from an HTTP server and send the number of word on stdout.
-You can solve it with pypelines in basically *two lines* (if we exclude imports):
+You can solve it with pypelines with *two lines* (if we exclude imports):

 ```python